Rory and the Island: To present day

-In 2020 Rory and his wife Cara decided to open a new live music venue in Edinburgh, Scotland.
-However after paying a large sum for the lease and redecorating the bar never made it to its official opening night of March 20th 2020 due to the global pandemic.
+In 2020, Rory and his wife Cara decided to open a new live music venue in Edinburgh in Scotland.
+However, after paying a large sum for the lease and redecorating, the bar never made it to its official opening night of 20 March 2020 due to the global pandemic.

 Rory then began live Facebook broadcasting during the pandemic to a huge response, and charted 3 top 20 singles on iTunes during this period.

-After sold out shows in the likes of Dublin ,London, and a guest slot on BBC from the Edinburgh fringe festival in late 2021, Rory signed with new Irish indie label "Voices of the Sea" to release a new album in 2022.
+This led to sold out shows in cities such as Belfast, Dublin, London, and even a guest slot on the BBC from the Edinburgh Fringe Festival in 2021.
+Rory signed with new Irish indie label "Voices of the Sea" to release his album : "Centre Falls Apart", plus a follow up EP "Centre Comes Together" in 2022, Both receiving huge critical acclaim and heavy rotation on spotify and RTÉ.

+In 2023, Rory and his wife Cara Gallagher opened "Rory's Corner Bar" in Puerto Del Carmen, Lanzarote, and "BAR 13" in Edinburgh, two new live music bars.